brianrandell/cr/faq.md

 Please visit our Product Recall page for product safety and recall information.
 You may also visit your local store for more product safety and recall information.

 ## Order confirmation
 You will receive a confirmation e-mail after placing your order.
-If you pay via credit car, the confirmation e-mail will be sent once your credit card has been charged.
+If you pay via credit card, the confirmation e-mail will be sent once your credit card has been charged.